rg3915/automation-team-store-challenge/README.md

 - The frontend consumes ALL the backend API endpoints of the resource, and even more if it provides ways to search for contents.

-- You use Docker - so we can run your application locally.
+- You use Docker - so we can run your application easily locally.

-- If you deploy the application somewhere remotely where we can interact with it (although we will still try to run it locally ;).
+- If you deploy the application somewhere remotely where we can interact with it (then we won't try to run it locally and dedicate more time to the evaluation process).

 ---

 ## Frameworks, databases and other tooling

 In our team we architecture applications with microservices in mind.
 All new applications (and nowadays the majority of them) are developed on python 3.8+, django or flask, postgres as the database, redis as cache and celery/rabbitmq when we need to deal with processing/flows too long to finish on a request-response cycle.
 We package our applications as docker images and deploy with kubernetes using helm charts.
-But feel free to use frameworks, databases and tooling your are the most familiar with.
+But feel free to use frameworks, databases and tooling you are most familiar with.